 Let’s get started, shall we?

 Volleyball Positions And Rotations Rules For Beginners

 To understand rotations in Volleyball, you need to know what a ‘sideout’ is.

 A ‘sideout’ occurs when the serving team loses a rally.
 This gives the ‘right to serve’ to the receiving team.
 The team that won the rally now has to rotate their positions clockwise and start serving.
 The team that lost the rally will not rotate and stay in their positions.

 The chart will help you understand the rotations better.
-The numbers you see are the positions of the players on the court.
-The arrows signify the order of rotations.
-Note that the position numbers will not change; just the players will keep rotating every time a ‘sideout’ occurs.
+The numbers you see are the players’ positions on the court, and the arrows signify the order of rotations.
+Note that the position numbers will not change; the players will keep rotating every time a ‘sideout’ occurs.

-The player in position 1 will serve and keep doing it until the next rotation.
+The player in position one will serve and keep doing it until the next rotation.
 In the next rotation, the player in the number 2 position will serve, and so on.